- Water Softener Reviews

 Watts RV PRO-1000 OR M7002 Portable Water Softener

 Watts RV PRO-1000 water softener, also sometimes called the M7002, is perfect for an avid traveler.
 So if the main feature you’re looking for is portability, then this would be the best water softener for you.
 If you live in a motor home or travel and camp in an RV and you are having hard water issues, this could be a great choice.
-Since most of the camping and RV parks usually have very hard water, these water softeners could be a convenient solution to have healthier water all the time.
+Since most of the camping and RV parks usually have very hard water, these water softeners could be a convenient solution to having healthier water all the time.

 It will take up some space of your luggage as it measures 8 x 22 inches in size.
 However, this unit runs on normal table salt, which frees you of the hassle of bringing with you heavy bags of special salt that’s usually used for most of the water softeners.